StaffanKonstholm/5E/README.md

       * Spell slots & duration
         * Entangle only requires a bonus action
+        * Tasha's hideous laughter only requires a bonus action
+        * Hold person only requires a bonus action
         * Maximilian's earthen grasp affects up to 9 creatures instead of one
         * Catnap has a 1 minute duration normally and 1-hour duration in gritty realism mode.
 It also affects 5 targets.
-        * Hold person only requires a bonus action
         * Telekinesis is now a 4th level spell  (and is now a bonus action)
         * Hold monster is now a 4th level spell (and is now a bonus action)
         * Rope trick can now hold 8 large creatures or smaller